chrisjamiecarter/budget/README.md

 ## Features

-- **Transaction**: Create, view, update and delete Transactions.
+- **Transactions**: Create, view, update and delete Transactions.
 Create/Update/Delete are modal forms!
 - **Categories**: Create, view, update and delete Categories.
 Create/Update/Delete are modal forms!
 Be careful, deleting a Category deletes all associated Transactions!!
 - **Filtering**: Filter Transactions by their Name and/or Date and/or Category.
 - **Responsive Design**: A user-friendly interface designed to work on various devices.